aewindle110/DroneWQ/paper.md

 `chl_hu()`
 <br/>
 This is the Ocean Color Index (CI) three-band reflectance difference algorithm [@hu_lee_franz_2012].
-This should only be used for chlorophyll-a retrievals below 0.15 mg m^-3.
+This should only be used for waters where chlorophyll-a retrievals are expected to be below 0.15 mg m^-3.
 <br/>

 `chl_ocx()`